Maybe you’re a power wheelchair veteran, or maybe you’ve just bought your first one.

-Another factor that might not be so obvious is that maintaining proper tire pressure in your chair’s tires will help your battery as well.
+Another factor that might not be so obvious is that maintaining proper tire pressure in your chair’s tires will also help your battery.

 Anyone who has traveled worldwide knows that different countries use electricity at different voltages.

-A voltage converter will take care of the difference for small electronic appliances and allow you to plug in your electronics from home.
+A voltage converter will take care of the difference for you for small electronic appliances and allow you to plug in your electronics from home.

 Voltage converters are great for appliances with heating elements (like a hairdryer), but they can only be used for a short amount of time.

-This means that sparks may quite literally fly if you try to leave your wheelchair battery plugged into one.
+This means that if you try to leave your wheelchair battery plugged into one, sparks may quite literally fly.

-For something as powerful as power wheelchair batteries, and also because they require long amounts of time plugged into the charger, you’ll need a transformer rather than a voltage converter.
+You’ll need a transformer rather than a voltage converter for something as powerful as power wheelchair batteries, and also because they require long amounts of time plugged into the charger.

 How do you know if you need one?

-Many power wheelchair companies sell transformers made to work with their equipment, so if you can, I advise checking with the company you purchased your chair and batteries from first.
+Many power wheelchair companies sell transformers that are made to work with their equipment, so if you can, I advise checking with the company you purchased your chair and batteries from first.